 With a great big grin, my son rubbed his balding head and announced, “I’m his Chemo-sabi!”

 Sometimes those laughs come exactly when you need them.
 Other times, you need to be proactive in your search for humor.
-It’s essential that you do.
+You must do it.
 Nurses who laugh are happier nurses.
 Nurses who laugh are healthier nurses.
 And perhaps most importantly of all, nurses who laugh are better nurses.

 Humor and Healing: How Laughter Helps Oncology Nurses